covid19 guitarists

 The result of all this is that during the lockdown I have grown as a musician and expanded my palette considerably.
 I also had a moment of clarity where I realized that frankly, I don’t miss playing gigs.

-I am blessed to be retired and I am not dependent on my income from playing music (thank God!).
-I really feel for my friends who are, because this has been rough on all working musicians.
+Danny also says, “Blessed to be retired and I am not dependent on my income from playing music (thank God!).
+I really feel for my friends who are, because this has been rough on all working musicians.”

 Danny – Guitarist, Email Subscriber